Modding:Basics

 Steam\steamapps\common\Starbound

-- The text typed into Command Prompt/Windows Powershell are three directory locations:
+- The text typed into Command Prompt/Powershell are three directory locations:

 - The location of asset_unpacker.exe, which is the program that does all of the unpacking.